therobbielee/bash-performance-check/README.md

 # Performance checker
-A performance checker written in bash
+A performance checker with recovery notifications, written in bash

 Checks:
 - CPU %